 African Americans account for around 14% of the US millennial population but make up less than 8% of business school candidates who take the GMAT admission test.
 Hispanic Americans constitute just 7% of GMAT candidates, despite making up over 20% of the US millennial population.
 Similar underrepresentation is true for female candidates, with female students accounting for just 34.8% of the class of the top 100 MBA programs in the country on average.

 Business school is considered out of reach or not a legitimate choice for many potential candidates from underrepresented groups.
 The cost of an MBA is unachievable for many, or they cannot match up the cost of the qualification with their potential gains once complete.
 Research from the Forte Foundation found that a white MBA graduate can expect an average salary of $117,834 one year after graduation while minority graduates earn as much as 16% less.
 This gap widens even further when comparing white male graduates to females from minority backgrounds.
 It’s understandable that students may not even want to consider a pathway where the same qualification doesn’t bring them the same rewards.
 Some experts in the field including MIT Sloan MBA graduate John Benjamin, argue the programs are designed to suit a system already dominated by the elites and prestige.
+Over time, the admission application process has also become more tedious, complicated and stressful to go through – to the detriment of many minorities and first-generation applicants.
 Rather than focusing on the problems, however, it’s important to look at the moves being made to create a more equal access approach to MBA and business qualifications and below we’re looking more closely at how it is possible to shift focus and attract a wider and more diverse demographic to these programs.

 Redistribution of Funding